 Not only a nation but states and cities in addition to industries and different sectors can also have their own GDP, which helps a nation examine the impact of growing industries or states on the growth rate of a country.

-Real GDP is the gross domestic product, and measured with respect to a base year.
+Real GDP is the gross domestic product and is measured with respect to a base year.
 It is adjusted to inflation and hence is also known as inflation-corrected GDP or current price.

 The Advisory Committee on National Accounts Statistics (ACNAS) had suggested changing the base year to 2017-18.
 Later, in a meeting held in November 2019, the committee recommended the same to be changed to 2020-21.